RoboJackets/robocup-rustware/README.md

 Ideally, every function / method in the driver should be used in the example with an optimal test making use of one driver method per software task (this isn't always possible and for the led driver it is fully allowable to have a task make the led red and then turn it off).

+For more information regarding RTIC I would highly recommend [the RTIC book](https://rtic.rs/2/book/en/).
+It is relatively easy to read and should provide you with ample information that will make completing this task much easier.

 TLDR:

 Using [main.rs](src/main.rs) as an example, write a series of software tasks utilizing the various methods of the driver you wrote in the step before.

 ## Device Driver Documentation

+Over time as drivers are written they will have sections in a separate markdown file devoted to how they work.
 The device driver documentation can be found [here](drivers/drivers.md)

 ## Examples Documentation

+Over time as examples and tests are written they will have sections in a separate markdown file devoted to how they work.
 The examples / sanity checks documentation can be found [here](examples/examples.md)

 ## Example Device Drivers